crondito/CodingPractice/README.md

-# PythonPractice
+# CodingPractice
-This repository is where I practice Python with different exercises found on the web.
+This is a repository I use to practice coding exercises I find online.